 Note 1.
 The lyrics of “Oh!
 Doctor” are reproduced solely for informational and educational purposes.

 Note 2.
 These were Supreme Court cases upholding the Willis-Campbell Act: Samuel W. Lambert v.
 Yellowley et al. Also James Everard’s Breweries v.
 Day.
 And Edward and John Burke v.
 Blair, Commissioner of Internal Revenue, et al. The latter two cases were heard and decided together.

 Note 3.
 Wikipedia erroneously reports that the Willis-Campbell Act “prohibited doctors from prescribing beer or liquor….”
 That is clearly false.
 Willis-Campbell explicitly permitted physicians to prescribe both wine and liquor.
-Wikipedia is a non-professional source.
+Wikipedia is not a scholarly source.
 Its assertions should always be independently verified.